-- Speaking to the member of staff or volunteer who raised the concern - Speaking to other members of staff or volunteers who may have information related to the concern - Speaking to the member of staff or volunteer whose conduct has been reported - this will be subject to the nature and seriousness of the situation and should not be done if the concern suggests that the conduct may be criminal behaviour - If the concern involves a named child or young person it may be appropriate to speak to the child or young person.
-Further guidance on speaking to children and people is set out below - Speaking to other children and/or young people and/or other individuals to establish the basic facts
+- Speaking to the member of staff or volunteer who raised the concern; and/or - Speaking to other members of staff or volunteers who may have information related to the concern; and/or - Speaking to the member of staff or volunteers whose conduct has been reported this will be subject to the nature and seriousness of the situation and should not be done if the concern suggests that the conduct may be criminal behaviour; and/or - If the concern involves a named child or young person it may be appropriate to speak to the child or young person.
+This should never been done in cases where there is a suggestion of criminal conduct without first seeking the advice of the police.
+If it is appropriate to speak to the child or young person all questions should be basic, open-ended, non-leading and asked solely with a view to clarifying the basic facts.
+When speaking to a child or young person another adult should always be present.
+It is recommended that this other adult is known to the child or young person and the meeting is pre-arranged so the child or young person will be aware that you are going to speak to them about a concern; and/or - Speaking to other children and/or young people and/or other individuals to establish the basic facts.
+As above, all questions should be basic, open-ended, non-leading and asked solely with a view to clarifying the basic facts.